yanamlnk/you-shall-not-pass/README.md

 To check if IP forwarding is enabled: `To immediately enable IP forwarding, you can run this command:
 `sysctl net.inet.ip.forwarding`.
 If it shows `1` - it is enabled, `0` - not enabled.

+📚`net.inet.ip.forwarding` is a system control (sysctl) setting that determines whether the operating system forwards IPv4 packets between network interfaces.
+If you have multiple network interfaces and want your OpenBSD system to route traffic between them (e.g., in a gateway or router setup), you need to enable net.inet.ip.forwarding.

 ### DNS
-1. Add the followoing lines to the file `/var/unbound/etc/unbound.conf`:
+1. Add the following lines to the file `/var/unbound/etc/unbound.conf`:
 ```
 server:
     interface: 192.168.42.1 # em1